Nickleaton/sudoku/source/girandola.rst

 Notes
 -----

-The oragin of the word Girandola comes from Italian, meaning a round candlestick.
+The origin of the word Girandola comes from Italian, meaning a round candlestick.
 It's also used as the name of a particular spinning firework.

 The Thais take this to extremes.
 See this video.  `Girandola <https://www.youtube.com/watch?v=JvHqZzrBMDw>`_